Azure/azure-sdk-for-js/sdk/appconfiguration/app-configuration/README.md

 setting = await client.getConfigurationSetting(setting);
 ```

-Azure App Configuration allows users to create a point-in-time snapshot of their configuration store(supported in `2022-11-01-preview` API version), providing them with the ability to treat settings as one consistent version.
+The `2022-11-01-preview` API version supports configuration snapshots: immutable, point-in-time copies of a configuration store.
+Snapshots can be created with filters that determine which key-value pairs are contained within the snapshot, creating an immutable, composed view of the configuration store.
 This feature enables applications to hold a consistent view of configuration, ensuring that there are no version mismatches to individual settings due to reading as updates were made.
-Snapshots are immutable, ensuring that configuration can confidently be rolled back to a last-known-good configuration in the event of a problem.
+For example, this feature can be used to create "release configuration snapshots" within an App Configuration.
+See [the _create and get a snapshot_ section](#create-and-get-a-setting) in the example below.

 ## Examples